 A dispute about how the legal issues arising from the end of a family relationship should be resolved, which usually includes issues such as how children will be cared for, how decisions about children should be made, whether and how much child support or spousal support should be paid, and how property and debt should be divided.

-An award that conclusively resolves a legal issue in an arbitration.
-An arbitration may result in more than one final award; together, the final awards resolve all of the legal issues in the family law dispute.
+An award that conclusively resolves one or more of the legal issues in an arbitration.
+An arbitration may result in more than one final award; together, the final awards should resolve all of the legal issues in the family law dispute.

-A meeting of the arbitrator, the parties to an arbitration and the lawyers for the parties in which the parties present their arguments and evidence on the facts and the legal issues in the family law dispute.
+A meeting of the arbitrator, the parties to an arbitration and the lawyers for the parties, in which the parties or their lawyers present arguments and evidence on the facts and the legal issues involved in the family law dispute.

 INFORMATION-GATHERING AND AGREEMENT-building PHASE: